Contributors:

 - 3D AffordanceNet: A Benchmark for Visual Object Affordance Understanding, CVPR 2022

-Optional - HOI
+Optional - HOI/HSI

 - Hand-Object Contact Consistency Reasoning for Human Grasps Generation, CVPR 2021